 The College and The Alliance require documents to be translated by a certified translator.
+The Alliance Credentialling Application Process Guide includes information about translated documents.

 I) the role of third-party organizations, such as qualification assessment agencies, organizations that conduct examinations or institutions that provide bridging programs, that applicants may come into contact with during the registration process